wp-plugins/wp-basic-elements/readme.txt

 1. Coming soon

 == Changelog ==
+= 3.0.4 =
+* Small renaming of labels
+* Added option in WP Core section to add shortcode capability for manual excerpts
+* Added option in WP Core section remove Plugin, WordPress and Themes update notifications for non-admins
+* Added option in WP Admin Toolbar section to remove Sitename
+* Added option in WP Admin Toolbar section to remove WP New Content

 = 3.0.3 =
-* Added option in WP Dasboard section do remove bbPress Right Now meta-box
+* Added option in WP Dasboard section do remove BuddyPress Right Now meta-box
 * Removed plugin image at plugins section

 = 3.0.2 =